lagdo/dbadmin-app/README.md

 The `logging.options.enduser.enabled` option enables the logging, for queries executed in the query builder and the query editor.

 The `logging.options.history.enabled` option enables the logging for queries executed in the editor, and the display of the query history in the query editor page.
-The `logging.options.history.distinct` option enables the removal of duplicates in the query history, while the `logging.options.history.limit` option sets the number of queries to show.
+When the query history is enabled, the `logging.options.history.distinct` option enables the removal of duplicates in the listed queries, while the `logging.options.history.limit` option sets the max number of queries for pagination.

 ### Viewing in the query logs

 The `/logging` page in this app displays the logged queries.
+The form in the sidebar allows to filter the queries based on various criteria.

 ![screenshot](screenshots/jaxon-dbadmin-logging.png)

 The access to that page is limited to the user accounts with the email listed in the `logging.allowed` option in the `config/dbadmin.php` file.

-The same database connection options as above must be set in the `logging.database` option in the `config/dbadmin.php` file.
+The same database connection options as above are used.

 ```php
     'logging' => [